Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

      - The *Sign Up* section offers the user the option to sign up to the sites newsletter

 - *"As a user of this site, I would like to find a community of like minded people"*
-     - The *Events* section promotes events that would be of interest to people interested in making more sustainable fashion choices
+     - The *Events* section promotes events that would be of interest to people interested in making more sustainable fashion choices and opportunities to meet like minded people in a social setting

 ---